 Concentration of credit risk is the risk that the failure of anyone issuer would place an undue financial burden on the Trust.
 The Trust's investment policy mitigates the concentration of credit risk by identifying percentage ranges for different types of investments and specific targets within the percentage ranges.
-Disclosure of concentration of credit risk is defined as any investments with one issuer that are greater than 5% of the total Trust investments.
-As of June 30, 2008, the Trust had \$8,039,613 or 7.7% of total Trust investments, invested in securities issued by Federal Home Loan Mortgage Corp \$11,570,971 or 11.1% of total Trust investments, invested in securities issued by Federal National Mortgage Association (Fannie Mae).
+Disclosure of concentration of credit risk is defined as any investment with one issuer that is greater than 5% of the total Trust investments.
+As of June 30, 2010, the Trust had \$3,451,341 or 2.9% of total Trust investments invested in securities issued by Federal Home Loan Mortgage Corp. and \$18,341,999 or 15.3% of total Trust investments invested in securities issued by Federal National Mortgage Association (Fannie Mae).
+As of June 30, 2009, the Trust had \$5,247,214 or 5.2% of total Trust investments invested in securities issued by Federal Home Loan Mortgage Corp. and \$11,977,875 or 11.9% of total Trust investments invested in securities issued by Federal National Mortgage Association (Fannie Mae).
 Investments issued by or explicitly guaranteed by the U.S. Government and investments in mutual funds, external investment pools and other pooled investments are exempt from this requirement, as they are normally diversified themselves.